Last Updated on November 8, 2024

 Transparency is Key

 Consumers need to know where their money goes.
-Reputable tire retailers, like Tire Easy, are transparent about these fees and can provide insights into how the funds are utilized in supporting eco-friendly initiatives.
+Reputable tire retailers, like Tires Easy, are transparent about these fees and can provide insights into how the funds are utilized to support eco-friendly initiatives.

 What is the dreaded “Tire Tax”?

-You’re probably wondering why I must pay extra to throw your old tires away instead of paying for new ones.
+You’re probably wondering why I have to pay extra to throw away your old tires instead of buying new ones.

 A tire recycling fee, or “tire tax,” is a fee paid either: